Solar Panel Cost Guide in Wellington, CO (2024 Update)

 Solar Equipment

-System size, which is measured in kilowatts, is one of the largest factors that affects the overall cost of going solar.
-That’s why it’s important to accurately assess the size of the solar energy system needed for your home by figuring out your average energy use.Some solar brands — like Maxeon from SunPower — cost more upfront but also tend to offer higher efficiency.
+When it comes to estimating the cost of a solar system in Wellington, one of the most important factors is the size of the system you need.
+Solar systems are sized by kilowatts (kW) and are largely based on your home’s energy consumption, which you can determine by looking at past energy bills.
+Your overall cost can increase by around $3,980 for each additional kilowatt you need.Some solar panel brands — like Maxeon from SunPower — cost more upfront but also tend to offer better efficiency.
 In a city like Wellington, where sunlight is relatively abundant, efficiency can quickly pay off.
-In addition, if you have a small roof or limited space for your panels, higher efficiency options will be a better option.
+Plus, if you have a small roof or limited space for your panels, higher efficiency options will be more impactful.
 Additional equipment like electric vehicle chargers and solar batteries will also increase the cost.

 Solar Financing Terms